BuzzReferrals/TangoCard_DotNet_SDK/README.md

 * Custom `TangoCard.Sdk.Service.TangoCardServiceException` is thrown when the `Tango Card Service API` return a `Failure Response` for a given `Request`.
 * Custom `TangoCard.Sdk.Common.TangoCardSdkException` is thrown when the Tango Card SDK has detected an error within its code, regardless of any given Request.
-* Standard `java.lang.IllegalArgumentException` is thrown due to parameter entry errors.
+* Standard `ArgumentException` and `ArgumentNullException` are thrown due to parameter entry errors.
+* Standard `InvalidDataContractException` is thown for any unexpected violation of `[DataContract]` expectations.

 ![Tango Card SDK Exceptions](https://github.com/tangocarddev/TangoCard_DotNet_SDK/raw/master/doc/images/tangocard_sdk_exceptions.png "Tango Card SDK Exceptions")